Childhood & Early Life

 Continue Reading Below

-Around the same time, he produced a research paper, describing his conception of computer that could hold pre-fed programs.
+Around the same time, he produced a research paper, describing his conception of a computer that could hold pre-fed programs.
 A crude and incomplete model of the 'ACE' was built for testing purposes in 1950, when the illustrious mathematician was in Cambridge.

 Computers like the 'Bendix G-15,' designed in America, and 'Electric DEUCE,' built in England, are based on the 'ACE.'

-In 1948, Turing began working at the 'Computing Laboratory' which was initiated by mathematician Max Newman, and located in the 'University of Manchester.'
+In 1948, Turing began working at the 'Computing Laboratory' which was initiated by mathematician Max Newman, and located at the 'University of Manchester.'
 It was here that Turing began to show an inclination towards mathematical biology.

 The same year, he also worked as a lecturer at the University of Manchester's Department of Mathematics.
 During this time, with help from his friend D. G. Champernowne, he began developing a chess program, which could be played on a computer that he had envisioned but not built.

 The following year, he was promoted at the university to the post of deputy director of the 'Computing Machine Laboratory.'
-He developed a type of software named 'Manchester Mark 1,' while continuing to research on abstract mathematics and artificial intelligence.
+He developed a type of software named 'Manchester Mark 1,' while continuing to research abstract mathematics and artificial intelligence.

 He developed the 'Turing Test,' which could judge whether a machine is ‘intelligent’ or not.
 In 1950, the chess program was built with Champernowne's help, and was named 'Turochamp.'